mithnusa/odoo-google-maps/web_widget_google_map/README.md

 }
 ```
 Replace `ODOO_FIELD` with field in your model
-Replace `GOOGLE_PLACES_FIELDS` with Google autocomplete component form, you can assigned multiple components
+Replace `GOOGLE_PLACES_FIELDS` with Google autocomplete component form (address section) and Google places field name (general section), and Google geocode (geolocation section), you can assigned multiple values

 The option are devided into three sections:
 - `general`
 This option is to represent fields: `name`, `website`, and `phone` in your model.
-On the right side, is where you defined Odoo field name.
+On the left side is where you define Odoo field name.
-On the left side, is fields returned from Google API.
+On the right side is Google places field name.
 - `address`
 Behave like `general`, this section is where you define your address fields of your model
 - `geolocation`